Eaternity/eaternity-website/_posts/foodprint/0000-01-01-vita-score.md

   <div class="row small-push-bottom" >
     <div class="col-xs-12 col-sm-6">
-      <p>The Vita Score is the result of the Health Footprint Project.
+      <p>The Health Score is the result of the Health Footprint Project.
 Our aim was to create an indicator for meals that is deeply rooted in the newest and sound science.
 The indicator shows which meals are in line with the minimal risk diet to reduce the risk of diet related diseases.</p>

-    		<p>As a consequence, Eaternity included the Vita Score as an indicator for healthiness of a meal into the Eaternity App to support the overall goal of eating healthy and climate friendly meals!</p>
+    		<p>As a consequence, Eaternity included the Health Score as an indicator for healthiness of a meal into the Eaternity App to support the overall goal of eating healthy and climate friendly meals!</p>

     		<p>The results were reviewed by our scientific board of experts and partners.
 The project was made possible by the Engagement Fund Migros.</p>

     		<h3>Publications</h3>
     		<ol>
     		<li> ➔ <a href="/blog/smart-chefs-research-results">Full Results of the Health Footprint Project</a></li>
-    		<li> ➔ <a href="/assets/smart-chefs/2017-12-12_VitaScore_Documentation_web.pdf">Vita Score Documentation - Whitepaper</a></li>
+    		<li> ➔ <a href="/assets/smart-chefs/2017-12-12_VitaScore_Documentation_web.pdf">Health Score Documentation - Whitepaper</a></li>
     		<li> ➔ <a href="/assets/smart-chefs/2017-12-21_HEALTH_HealthyGuidelines.pdf">Healthy eating guidelines (Swiss only)</a></li>
     		</ol>
     </div>